cosmopolityan/cosmopolityan/README.md

 ### Hello, everyone!
 My name is Mark, I'm 27 years old.
 I'm a novice web developer (mostly frontend).
-I have been working in the financial market for 5 years.
+I have been working at the financial market for 5 years.
 I want to create something new and useful for people.

 ### ***